luminus-framework/luminus/resources/md/sessions_cookies.md

 ## Sessions

-Luminus defaults to using in-memory sessions backed by the [ring-ttl-session](https://github.com/boechat107/ring-ttl-session) library.
-It provides a session store that stores the data in-memory with a time-to-live (TTL).
+Luminus defaults to using in-memory sessions.

+When using the [Immutant](http://immutant.org/) server the sessions are backed by the servlet session provided by the [wrap-session](http://immutant.org/documentation/2.0.2/apidoc/immutant.web.middleware.html#var-wrap-session) middleware.

-The session middleware is initialized in the `<app>.middleware` namespace by the `wrap-base` function seen below.
+The session middleware is initialized in the `<app>.middleware` namespace by the `wrap-base` function.
 Session timeout is specified in second and defaults to 30 minutes of inactivity.

 ```clojure